NKS8/Web-Design-challenge/README.md

 # Web Design Challenge: Weather analysis of Latitude vs Temperature, Humidity, Cloudiness, and Windspeed.

-This project builds website that has 7 html pages with 1 CSS files.
+This project builds website that has 7 html pages with CSS file for styling, visuals as images, and data set used for visualizations.
 1. HTML
 2. CSS
 3. Bootstrap
 4. JQuery
-are used to amke website responsive and navigations are actively linked to the proper pages.
+are used to make this website responsive, and navigatation is activated by JQuery, min.js, and bootstrap.min.

 ### Page 1.
 (Landing page)